ZHUYFgit/CEPC-Jet-Origin-Identification/README.md

 ## Install Miniconda3, weaver, and ParticleNet
  - Install Miniconda3 according to your operating system.
+You can find the installing command in the website https://docs.anaconda.com/miniconda/install/.
 You can install it using the following commands specific to your OS.
 After installation, make sure to update the env_conda.sh script by changing the path to point to your installed Miniconda3 directory.
  ```
 $ wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 $ chmod +x Miniconda3-latest-Linux-x86_64.sh